wiicode/cybersecurity-framework/bcsf.md

 title: Bento Cyber Security Framework
 description: BCSF provides guidance for organizations responsible for vitally important services and activities.
 published: true
-date: 2021-02-21T02:36:41.481Z
+date: 2021-02-21T02:54:01.595Z
 tags: bcsf, bronze, framework
 editor: markdown
 dateCreated: 2021-02-21T02:36:41.481Z
 ---

 # Cyber & safety introduction
-An introduction to cyber-related risks to safety, how to manage them, and resources related to cyber and safety provided by the NCSC.
+> An introduction to cyber-related risks to safety, how to manage them, and resources related to cyber and safety provided by the NCSC.
+{.is-info}

 ## General introduction
 Increasingly, computerised systems are performing vital safety-related functions designed to protect human lives.
 For example, such systems are controlling the safe operation of industrial sites processing and storing dangerous chemicals, and play a key role in the safety of aviation, rail transportation etc.